-The world of accounting and finance is filled with stressors, from regulatory compliance to new business demands.
-And stress can be good at times, driving your staff to be even more productive and embrace a “we’re all in this together” attitude to meet objectives and cross the project finish line.
-When the stress level becomes too intense and sustained, however, employees can suffer — and potentially, burn out.
+The world of accounting and finance is filled with stressors, from regulatory compliance issues to rapidly evolving business demands.
+Stress can be good at times, driving your staff to be even more productive and embrace a “we’re all in this together” attitude to meet objectives and cross the project finish line.
+But when the workplace stress level becomes too intense and sustained, employees can suffer — and potentially, burn out.

-As a manager, there’s a lot you can to do to help ease the pressure on your employees and even increase their job satisfaction.
-Here are seven ways to reduce workplace stress for your team:
+As a manager, there’s a lot you can do to help ease the pressure on your employees.
+Here are seven ways to reduce workplace stress for your accounting and finance team:

 1. Plan meetings with efficiency in mind

 When employees face pressing deadlines and impatient clients, the last thing they want is to be pulled away from their work for a meeting that isn’t a good use of their time.
-So, before scheduling meetings with your team, be sure to you ask yourself these three questions:
+So, before scheduling meetings with your team, be sure to you ask yourself the following three questions:

-What’s the agenda?
 Every meeting should have a clear purpose.
 Outline the topics and who will discuss what (and for how long).
 Let attendees know the agenda a few days in advance so that they can prepare.
-These steps will help your workers be more engaged during the meeting — and less stressed about taking time out of their day to be there.
+These steps will help your workers be more engaged in meetings — and less stressed about taking time out of their day.